SanchaikaSingh/CMOS-Circuit-Design-Spice-Simulations-using-SKY130PDK/README.md

 <img width="263" height="26" alt="image" src="https://github.com/user-attachments/assets/3d63d8d9-cec3-4566-b6a4-d65205a6c457" />

-#  Day2 [Velocity saturation and basics of CMOS inverter VTC]
+#  Day 2 [Velocity saturation and basics of CMOS inverter VTC]
 ## SPICE simulation for lower nodes and velocity saturation effect
 ## L1 SPICE simulation for lower nodes
 This curve is from previous SPICE simulation in which Id is at y-axis and Vds is at x-axis